Stateware/Dav3i/doc/FrontEndArchitecture.md

 **back end** refers to all code in /API/ or any program processes that take place on the server or database as opposed to on the user's machine.

+**compact view** refers to the default state of the UI, where the control panel takes up the left ~30% of the page.

+**expanded view** refers to the state of the UI when the control panel is expanded to take up the whole page.

 **front end** refers to index.html, all code in /GUI/, the program's user interface, and any background processes that take place on the user's machine, as opposed to on the server or database.

 **loading screen** refers to the entry point of the program, during which the loading script is run.